“I am the good shepherd. The good shepherd gives His life for the sheep…~Jesus

 A man and his wife have been in our home to share a meal tells his wife I am a fake.

 And now I must stop typing for the tears in my eyes.
 Those sheep have all left the fold.
 They have left my church.
 Some attend other Churches; prettier and sexier Churches.
 Others just don’t go to church anymore.
-They all left in the span of 18 months in previous ministry.
+They all left in the span of 18 months in a previous ministry.

 This staggering number includes some of the brightest, most inspiring pastors in the country.
 Over the years of having about as many people leave my ministry sphere as stay, I thought I’d share a thing or two, because I’ve seen a thing or two.